VUEngine/vuengine.github.io/documentation/tutorial/title-screen.md

 <a href="/documentation/images/tutorial/low-power-indicator-right.png" data-toggle="lightbox" data-gallery="gallery" data-caption="Low Power Indicator"><img src="/documentation/images/tutorial/low-power-indicator-right.png" /></a>

 The dimensions of the indicator's image is in an instance of the [TextureSpec](/documentation/api/struct-texture-spec/) **specification** structure called **LowPowerIndicatorTextureSpec**.
-Lets find where it is and what it looks like.
+Let's find where it is and what it looks like.

 We can now follow the example of the low power indicator to add an image of our own to replace the title on display.